hashgraph/hedera-services/docs/dev/rebuilt-data-structures.md

 representing the newly scheduled transaction.
 The [`HederaLedger.commit()`](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/ledger/HederaLedger.java#L202) at the end of `handleTransaction()` then triggers the `ExpiryManager` to [begin tracking](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/state/expiry/ExpiryManager.java#L113) the expiring entity.

-Second, at the beginning of each call to `handleTransaction, we invoke [`ExpiryManager.purge()`](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/legacy/services/state/AwareProcessLogic.java#L94).
+Second, at the beginning of each call to `handleTransaction`, we invoke [`ExpiryManager.purge()`](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/legacy/services/state/AwareProcessLogic.java#L94).
 For the first transaction handled in each consensus second, this can trigger one or more calls to the [`PriorityQueueExpiries.expireNextAt()`](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/state/expiry/PriorityQueueExpiries.java#L55) method, continuing until the head of the queue is an expiration event whose